From UAE prodigy to starring for England, Mahika's meteoric rise

 Mahika Gaur was that kid who just wanted to bowl fast, pitching the ball hard and asking batters some serious questions in that net session.

-Mughal, a former India domestic player who has become the Women’s Development Cricket Officer in the Emirates Cricket Board following her retirement last year, had seen quite a lot of cricketers in her life.
+Mughal, a former India domestic player who has become the Women’s Cricket Development Officer in the Emirates Cricket Board following her retirement, had seen quite a lot of cricketers in her life.

 But she had rarely seen someone so young trying to bowl so fast.